dkyol/llm-gateway-proxy/README.md

 - The application uses LiteLLM for automatic provider fallback
 - Caching is implemented for non-streaming responses (5-minute TTL)
-- The proxy is OpenAI-compatible, allowing drop-in replacement for OpenAI API
+- The endpoints are innteded to be drop-in replacement for OpenAI
-- See **SETUP_NOTES.md** for known limitations and production recommendations